UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 5 - ) Then,copy the result and paste into excelToCodeStep1.(Remove the columns line)

-6 - ) Copy the output and paste to https://onlinetexttools.com/replace-text (for deleting spaces)
+6 - ) Copy the output and paste to https://onlinetexttools.com/replace-text (for removing spaces)

-7 - ) Copy the result and paste into excelToCodeStep2.(write 'm' at the end of string)
+7 - ) Copy the result and paste into excelToCodeStep2.(type 'm' at the end of the string which you copied)

 8 - ) Copy the output and paste to arduino code.